edupinhata/codeInterview/JuniorInterview/README.md

 | 5            | 47773848000117 | 99100-8965 |

-1. Make a query that return the name of people that has credit limit above 1500.
+a.
+Make a query that return the name of people that has credit limit above 1500.

-2. Make a query that return the name of the people that are a legal person.
+b.
+Make a query that return the name of the people that are a legal person.
 Expected result:

 | name                            |
 |---------------------------------|